Tiny-Earth/DemoSite/site/src/structure.md

 !!! tip ""

-    #### TODO title
+    #### Course Maps

-    Peruse [our course planning tool](https://docs.google.com/document/d/e/2PACX-1vSt1EQJQim8Mgf7HQrq0BLC4ZKDk3N0mFamRnMcb7a2I35Dv-mhceoVYh4ZALbV9wIMNY1KpiLhoLLj/pub) and at least one other course planning tool of your choice.
+    Peruse [our course map](https://docs.google.com/document/d/e/2PACX-1vSt1EQJQim8Mgf7HQrq0BLC4ZKDk3N0mFamRnMcb7a2I35Dv-mhceoVYh4ZALbV9wIMNY1KpiLhoLLj/pub) and at least one other course map of your choice.

     Which tools did you peruse?

-    What appear to be the common features of course planning tools in terms of:
+    What appear to be the common features of course maps in terms of:

     - What information about your course they prompt you to fill in?
     - How they have you format and prepare that information so it can readily be shared with students?